This story was originally posted to the pre-magazine Freelance Traveller website in 2001, and reprinted in the June/July 2014 issue.

 Colin looked into Narra’s bright green eyes, but saw nothing that made him suspicious.
 She was still smirking, and he shook his head.
 “Sure.
 I’m getting a drink, I’ll be right back.”
 He took a step toward the bar, then turned back to Leese.
 “Sorry, can I get you something?”

-Both of the ladies laughed at something that was apparently just out of Colin's perception.
+Both of the ladies laughed at something that was apparently just out of Colin’s perception.
 Puzzled, he decided to leave it alone for the moment and headed for the bar.
-After waiting for a few minutes at the counter to place his order, and shaking the hands of a few scouts who wished him well, the young scout managed to acquire his drink.
+After waiting for a few minutes at the counter to place his order, and shaking the hands of a few scouts who wished him well, Colin managed to acquire his drink.
 Before he could make it back to Narra and Leese, the chime rang twice, indicating time to begin the ceremony had arrived.

-The tall and lean form of Administrator Varuk appeared on the room's small dais and motioned for quiet.
+The tall and lean form of Administrator Varuk appeared on the room’s small dais and motioned for quiet.
 Stage lights flared to life, and the man blinked and then raised his hands again.
-When the chattering lowered to a reasonable level, he cleared his throat.
+When the chattering fell to a reasonable level, he cleared his throat.

-"We know that Field Scout Mandrin Lun's vast knowledge and experience will be missed here.
-Come up here Mandie."
-The administrator shook the man's hand, and Colin saw the quiet engineer shifting from foot to foot nervously trying to hide his embarrassment.
+“We know that Field Scout Mandrin Lun’s vast knowledge and experience will be missed here.
+Come up here, Mandie.”
+The administrator shook the man’s hand, and Colin saw the quiet engineer shifting from foot to foot nervously trying to hide his embarrassment.
 Varuk looked at his wristwatch.
-"In six hours your service will officially over, you will have retired from the scout service, and will be free to go to your new position."
+“In six hours your service will officially be over, you will have retired from the service, and will be free to go to your new position.”
 More cheers followed.

 Colin clapped politely.
 He was glad to see the old engineer treated so well.
 He also hoped he wouldn’t be entering the Lottery.
 If the old man did so, Colin’s chances of winning would be low.
 Each four year term of service purchased a scout a token in the drawing.
 Colin had two to his credit, but Mandrin would have eight.
 Eight to two odds were not good, but Colin had a feeling the man didn’t want a ship.
 A lot of old timers wanted to settle down, and Colin hoped the engineer was one of them.
 A bead of sweat trickled down his temple.
 If he didn’t want the ship, Colin had it.
 There was no one else in his way.
 He wiped the sweat from his temple, waiting for the decision.

-"The datapad contains your transfer papers, as well as a small gift of appreciation from the staff.
+“The datapad contains your transfer papers, as well as a small gift of appreciation from the staff.
 Since you have elected not to participate in the Lottery, we have purchased a high passage ticket for you to travel to your next destination in style.
 The booking agents have placed you on the Emerald Dawn, one of the nicest passenger cruise liners this side of Core.
-Enjoy this Mandie, you've earned it."
+Enjoy this, Mandie, you’ve earned it.”
 The room nearly exploded in applause and shouts of encouragement, and the older man flushed bright red.
-The administrator smiled and clapped for a moment, and then called out, "Somebody get this man a drink!"
+The administrator smiled and clapped for a moment, and then called out, “Somebody get this man a drink!”

 Colin blinked and realized he’d stopped breathing.
 With a sigh of relief, he laughed.
 He’d done it.
 Mandrin, bless his heart, had given him the ship.
 Colin cheered and clapped in appreciation of the older scout, particularly in his Lottery choice.
 He hadn’t really known the old man, but he knew generosity when he saw it.